electricbookworks/electric-book/samples/text/01-08.md

 ## Dividers

 Some authors divide sections of work with little decorations, most commonly three asterisks.
 In our markdown, we use three asterisks, too, and this converts to an HTML horizontal rule or `<hr>` element.
+By default, we display that as empty space only.
+The space can be easily replaced with a symbol by setting the `$text-divider` value in each output's `.scss` styles file.

 Here is a passage of text with a couple of these dividers in it.
 This is from Frederick W. Hamilton's [*Division of Words: Rules for the Division of Words at the Ends of Lines, With Remarks on Spelling, Syllabication And Pronunciation*](http://www.gutenberg.org/files/17016/17016-h/17016-h.htm).
 We've added the dividers.
 Sorry, Fred.